jackboberg/spife/docs/getting-started.md

 })
 ```

+> :information_source: **Why not `class`?**
+>
+> In the model example above, you may have noticed that we're using
+> the old-style "function declaration" method of defining a class.
+ES2015
+> introduces a `class` keyword which makes defining a class a bit more
+> straightforward, especially when it comes to inheritence.
+However, function
+> declarations have one important property that `class`'s do not: they are
+> *hoisted* to the beginning of the scope in which they are defined.
+>
+> This behavior helps us avoid circular dependency problems in Node.
+Until
+> Node gains first-class support for ES2015 module syntax, if we wish to
+> avoid circular dependencies without a [compilation step][babel], we have
+> to use function declarations.

 Now that we have a `Destination`, let's create a model for `Package`s.
 We'll
 want to represent what `Destination` it's shipping to, a public identifier for
 it, when we received it, and whether it's in transit, delivered, or lost.
-We'll
+Oh —
-add the following to `lib/models/package.js`:
+and the contents of the thing we're shipping.
+We'll add the following to
+`lib/models/package.js`:

 ```javascript
 'use strict'